 The Agile way of working is used in software development for years (or even decades).
 The success of Agile in promoting faster, more customer-focused and cost-effective software development has brought it to the attention of virtually every other industry.
 In recent years, disciplines, as varied as marketing, accounting, manufacturing, and more, have been successfully reframed in Agile terms.
 Now use it to speed up your organizational change initiative.

-The most easy way to start is by using a so called Kanban board.
+The easiest way to start is by using a so-called Kanban board.
 You can use the practices from this site or create your own.
-For this example we’ve used some example practices.
+For this example, we’ve used some example practices.
 In this example, we’ve used 3 columns.

 1 Step one is to create a board for this.
 You can use digital tools like Trello/Jira/Asana.
 Or u can reuse a whiteboard.
-Make sure to place it on a very public place in the office, so that everyone is able to see it.
+Make sure to place it in a very public place in the office, so that everyone can see it.
 That gives you an extra incentive to really make progress on the initiatives on the board.

 2 Step two is to collect initiatives to prototype with.
 Use this site as an inspiration source, or generate ideas for yourself.
 But make sure that you all agree on the initiatives that come on the board.
 Either with your leadership team or the whole department/organization.

 3 Step three is to start and make progress and move the cards over the board.
 By moving the cards, you make the actual change visible on the board as well.

 4 Step four is to create a rhythm.
 Also inspired by the Agile way of working.
 Make sprints of let say 2/4 weeks.
 Make sure to agree on the number of prototypes you want to finish in that period of time.
 And at the end of that period, you evaluate the results and decide on the prototypes of the next iteration.